microsoft/WhatTheHack/015-Serverless/Student/Challenge-02.md

 **NOTE:** The TollBooth application that you will work with for the rest of this hack uses C#.
 You may find it useful to understand how a basic "Hello World" Azure Function works in C# before you explore the TollBooth application's code.
 Optionally, you can also try a "Hello World" in JavaScript, which will be useful in Challenge 06.

-**NOTE:** When using VS Code, the [Azure Functions extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions&ssr=false#overview) can only work with one language stack at a time.
+**NOTE:** It is easier to create & manage Azure Functions if you have VS Code "Open Folder" to the folder where you want to the code to live.
+This is because when using VS Code, the [Azure Functions extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions&ssr=false#overview) can only work with one language stack at a time.
 If you have Azure Functions authored in multiple languages, you will need to open a separate VS Code window to work with each language.

-**NOTE:** It is easier to create & manage Azure Functions if you have VS Code "Open Folder" to the folder where you want to the code to live.

 **NOTE:** An empty folder "`HelloWorld`" is provided with the Resources package, you can use it to create your new Functions project workspace, or create a new empty folder.